Marmox Wet Room

 Waterproofing the joints

 Marmox Showerlay and Multiboard are completely impermeable to water however the joints especially around the showering area need to be sealed.
 Seal adjoining boards together with the sealant, Marmox Multibond and use Marmox self-adhesive waterproof tape over the joints in in areas that will get especially wet or be prone to standing water.
-Sometimes, it is decided not to cover the surrounding wooden floor with waterproof Marmox multiboard and on such occasions the rest of the floor needs to be water-proofed with a waterproof membrane: this should overlap the Showelay by about 5cm to provide a waterproof seal.
+Sometimes, it will be decided to not cover the surrounding wooden floor with waterproof Marmox multiboard and on such occasions, the rest of the floor needs to be water-proofed with a waterproof membrane; this should overlap the Showelay by about 5cm to provide a waterproof seal.
 The edges of the Showerlay and the area directly around it must be water tight.
-The tape will ensure the wetroom will not leak even if water passes through the grout.
+The tape will ensure the wet room will not leak even if water passes through the grout.

 What is used to fix Showerlay to the floor?

 Showerlays should be fixed to the floor using a C2 tile adhesive (that is a powder based tile adhesive).
 Always use a tile adhesive that is made up from powder and not an already made-up one in a bucket since moisture can cause these to break down during use.